 She approaches attorneys, and they built a case arguing that Nigel Page had been helping family members with the money gained from the massive lottery jackpot.
 As a result, his ex-wife was asking for an eight-million-pound payment.

-According to media reports, Nigel Page is the first lottery winner in the country successfully sued for a portion of the money.
+According to media reports, Nigel Page the first lottery winner in the country successfully sued for a portion of the money.
 The couple reached an out-of-court settlement, and Nigel agreed to pay his ex-wife two million pounds.